sarvodaya-network/sarvodaya.eu/library/satyagraha/handbook-for-satyagrahis.md

 The Gandhian movement in India, whatever may be thought of its success or failure, has been alive for more than half a century.
 It has played a major role in India's long struggle for national freedom; it has been involved in struggles against economic and social injustice in India.
 And it is a vision of a means of social change which has had wide impact in many parts of the world.
 This edition of *Handbook for Satyagrahis* is a timely reminder of the Gandhian method of struggle.
 And to the newcomer this *Handbook* can provide a summation of the ideas embodied in the writing and experiment of Gandhi and those who worked with him.
 To those concerned with the art of training as a part of the movement for nonviolent social change, the *Handbook* is evidence of the serious and long continuing efforts to develop training programmes to help people prepare for nonviolent struggle.
 There is much we can learn from these efforts.
 The author, Narayan Desai, has spent his entire life committed to that struggle.
 Much of the first twenty years of his life was spent living with Gandhi at Sabarmati and Sevagram Ashrams.
 He helped found the Shanti Sena, India's "Peace Army", which he led for many years.
 He is presently active in the National People's Committee, which is working to build people's committees all over India to guide the "Total Revolution" begun with the inspiration of Jayaprakash Narayan, the famed Gandhian leader who was jailed for months by the Indira Gandhi government in 1975.
+The *Handbook* confirms what is obvious: that concepts and methods of training are strongly influenced by the culture and historical experience in which it is rooted.
+What works in one culture may not work in another; adaptation and experimentation become essential tools in developing training and in learning from each other.
+Secondly, the *Handbook* focuses on the need to change social, political, and economic institutions, and the necessity of the social change agent, the Satyagrahi, to perfect oneself, to build a disciplined way of life that will enable the social change agent to continue in effective struggle.
+The *Handbook* lays down guidelines, or truths, to be followed by the social change agent.
+Training in the United States focuses on much the same major objectives, but concentrates much more on process, the "how-to-do-it", rather than the essence, the motives undergirding the nonviolent movement.
+Is it possible that our training processes need to give more emphasis to these "truths"?
+Lastly, the *Handbook*, like training manuals in the United States, can be seen as a useful tool to stimulate transnational network building, the reaching out and linking up of nonviolent revolutionary groups all over the world.
+While the immediate struggle is always on the homefront, we know that our struggles are universal.
+Thus the importance of sharing our ideas, our experiences, our lives as steps in building a living network.
+The Transnational Collective of the Movement for a New Society is working to increase consciousness in the movement in the United States of our interdependency.
+It seeks to build strong links with other nonviolent revolutionary groups in other countries and to encourage interchange of people, ideas, and training handbooks.
+Transnational Collective is pleased to sponsor the edition of Narayan Desai's *Handbook* for nonviolent revolutionaries.
+— GEORGE WILLOUGHBY

+Transnational Collective
+Movement for a New Society
+Philadelphia, USA

+June 1979

 ---